Student-centric advice and objective recommendations

 Pell Grants at Grinnell College

-19%% of students at Grinnell College receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+19% of students at Grinnell College receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
 If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to Grinnell College.

 You can learn more about Pell Grant eligibility here.

 Grinnell is a member of Questbridge, which is a prestigious scholarship program that supports high-achieving students from low-income backgrounds.
 Students who are “matched” to Grinnell College through Questbridge receive a four year, full ride scholarship to the school.
 If you are interested in learning more about Questbridge, you can check out our Questbridge Scholarship guide.

 Grinnell College Student Debt

 Student Loan Stats:

 Student loan default rate

 In addition to scholarships and financial aid, student loans are another way that students can pay for college.
 However, unlike other types of aid, student loans need to be repaid.
 This is why it’s so important to know how much student loan debt you are taking out.